ivan-ristovic/the-godfather/README.md

 Features:
 - Complete administration of the guild, channels, users, emoji etc via categorized commands.
-- Automatic guild administration: antispam, antiraid, ratelimit, instant join-leave protection and many more!
+- Automatic guild administration: antispam, antiraid, ratelimit, instant join-leave protection, forbidden names and many more!
 All of them are customizable to suit your needs.
 - Activity logs for any changes made to the guild, channels, members etc. It is possible to exempt entities (channels, users) that you do not want to be logged.
 - Message filtering: user-defined filters either by raw match or regex match, gore websites filter, IP logging websites filter, invite filter, etc.
 - Customizable textual or emoji reactions for each guild which can be triggered by raw text or regex matching.